This article provides general information about Thunderbird.

 - Thunderbird gives you control and ownership over your email.

-- There are many add-ons available for Thunderbird to extend and customize your email experience.
+- Many add-ons are available to extend and customize your email experience.

 - Thunderbird's history is with Mozilla, and so it adheres to the Mozilla Manifesto, a pledge that describes a commitment to an open, accessible, egalitarian Internet.